 New Hampshire’s Sancho Panza

 In his letters, Belcher mocked David Dunbar.
 He referred to him as St. Patrick, because of his Irish roots.
 And he took great pleasure in deflating the rumor that Dunbar’s wife would receive an inheritance of 2,500 pounds per year.
-The sum, he assured his friends, was 200 pounds.
+The sum, he assured his friends, amounted to 200 pounds.

 Belcher often referred to Dunbar in his letters as “Sancho,” or “Sancho Panza” – a reference to the fool in the Don Quixote stories.
-And indeed there was a Quixotic quality to some of Dunbar’s pursuits.
+And indeed Dunbar’s pursuits did have a quixotic quality.
 Another nickname Belcher had for Dunbar was “His Pemaqui-ship,” a reference to their biggest dispute.

 In all the land grabbing that went on around 1730, Dunbar, who had a military colleague serving on Britain’s Board of Trade, managed to obtain permission to settle a colony in what is now Maine’s Pemaquid Region.
 In trying to curry favor with the king, he naturally proposed calling this new colony Georgia.
 And he would be its governor.